-We work with approximately 800 active vendors, with no single vendor representing more than 7% of our purchases in fiscal 2017.
-We sourced approximately 65% of our purchases from domestic vendors in fiscal 2017.
+We work with approximately 800 active vendors, with no single vendor representing more than 7% of our purchases in fiscal 2018.
+We sourced approximately 65% of our purchases from domestic vendors in fiscal 2018.
 We typically have no long-term supply agreements or exclusive arrangements with our vendors.

-Distribution
+Distribution and Fulfillment

-We distribute over 85% of our merchandise from our approximately 800,000 square foot distribution center in Pedricktown, New Jersey and our approximately 600,000 square foot distribution center in Olive Branch, Mississippi, with the remaining merchandise shipped directly from the vendor to our stores.
+We distribute over 85% of our merchandise for our retail stores from our approximately 1,000,000 square foot distribution center in Pedricktown, New Jersey and our approximately 600,000 square foot distribution center in Olive Branch, Mississippi, with the remaining merchandise shipped directly from the vendor to our stores.
 We realize cost savings by working with our vendors to streamline and reduce packaging to diminish shipping costs.